 Trade through the Asia Pacific Gateway helps to create the jobs and growth that support Canada's quality of life.
 To sustain that trade, Canada needs container port capacity that responds to the changing needs of an ocean shipping industry that is consolidating and will be using fewer but larger ships.

 The Vancouver Fraser Port Authority (VFPA), a government agency that is the regulator and landlord at Roberts Bank, has decided to get into the terminal business, in competition with its tenants.
 Its plan to increase capacity?
-A whole new, Terminal island to be built in the ocean... potentially creating risk for businesses and taxpayers...There is a better way.
+Roberts Bank Terminal 2 Project (RBT2) a whole new terminal island to be built in the ocean... potentially creating risk for businesses and taxpayers...There is a better way.

 The RBT2 plan includes a, built out in the ocean, on important Indigenous crabbing grounds.
 Its footprint?
 164 hectares a potentially significant loss of habitat.